 Packaging and labelling

 In preparation for transport, mercury waste should be placed in a transport container that is closed, structurally sound, compatible with the contents, and designed to prevent release of mercury.
 If the original transport case or box in which devices were shipped is still in good condition, it can be used for shipment of unbroken devices.
 The mercury waste should be packed carefully with packing material to prevent breakage inside the container.
 The transport container should be tightly sealed to prevent escape of mercury if breakage occurs.
-It is recommended that fluorescent lamps be placed in a well-sealed vapor-resistant liner (such as a plastic-foil liner) inside an inner box which in turn is placed in an outer box that is structurally sound and adequate to prevent breakage. ()
+It is recommended that fluorescent lamps be placed in a well-sealed vapour-resistant liner (such as a plastic-foil liner) inside an inner box which in turn is placed in an outer box that is structurally sound and adequate to prevent breakage. ()

-Mercury compounds are generally categorized under Class 6.1 (toxic substances) and elemental mercury (UN2809) under Class 8 (corrosive substances).
+Mercury compounds are generally categorized under Class 6.1 (toxic substances) and assigned to UN 2024—waste mercury compound, liquid, N.O.S.—or UN 2025—waste mercury compound, solid, N.O.S.
+Elemental mercury (UN2809) is classified under Class 8 (corrosive substances).
+Mercury wastes that do not meet any other definition of dangerous goods (for example, wastes harmful to the marine environment only), may be be shipped under the description “waste environmentally hazardous substance, liquid, N.O.S.”
+(Class 9, UN 3082) or “waste environmentally hazardous substance, solid, N.O.S.”
+Class 9, UN 3077), as appropriate.

 Transportation

-Transport of wastes should be in conformity with national legislation on the transport of dangerous goods; only qualified, authorized and licensed transport companies should be used.
+Transport of wastes should be in conformity with national legislation on the transport of dangerous goods; where there are no such regulations, responsible authorities should refer to the latest revised edition of the United Nations Recommendations on the Transport of Dangerous Goods, Model Regulations ().

+Only qualified, authorized and licensed transport companies should be used.
 The regulatory authority may specify the maximum amounts above which a registered transporter is required.

 Transport vehicles should be properly marked with placards identifying the fact that hazardous products are being transported.
 PPE should be provided for the transport personnel, who should be trained in its emergency use.
 Transport vehicles should be outfitted with the equipment necessary to neutralize any simple spillage or leakage problems, and the transport personnel trained on how to use it.
 All releases should be immediately contained.